johnpr01/home-automation/README.md

 # Home Automation System

-A comprehensive home automation system built in Go, designed to run on Raspberry Pi 5 with integrated sensor networks, MQTT messaging, and intelligent thermostat control.
+A comprehensive home automation system built in Go, designed to run on Raspberry Pi 5 with integrated sensor networks, MQTT messaging, intelligent thermostat control, and **comprehensive error handling**.

 ## 🏠 System Overview

-This system provides a unified platform for managing home automation devices with real-time environmental monitoring, motion detection, and intelligent climate control.
+This system provides a unified platform for managing home automation devices with real-time environmental monitoring, motion detection, intelligent climate control, and **production-ready error handling and monitoring**.

 ### Key Features